 How we collect information

 Personal data is supplied by claimants or their legal representatives via hard copy documents, e-mail, by telephone or through face-to-face discussion.
-The “third party incident report form” is typically used by claimants pursuing a claim themselves unless the required information is supplied in their initial contact with the council.
+We can also collect data through the online compensation form typically used by claimants pursuing a claim against the council.

 Solicitors are obliged to use the Claims Portal “rapidclaimsettlement.org.uk” when making a personal injury claim valued at up to £25,000.